 For more information, see Specify the drive for offline OS image servicing.

 On the General tab, set up the site to publish information about its management points to Active Directory Domain Services.

 Configuration Manager clients use management points to locate services, and to find site information such as boundary group membership and PKI certificate selection options.
-Clients also use management points to find other management points in the site, as well as distribution points from which to download software.
+Clients also use management points to find other management points in the site, and distribution points from which to download software.
 Management points also help clients to complete site assignment, and to download client policy and upload client information.